Chinyere-nwalie/Chinyere-nwalie/README.md

 -  Hi, I’m Chinyere-nwalie
 -  I’m a passionate tech enthusiast emerging in being technology proficient.
--  I’m  honing python skills to excel in software development alongside cloud engineering🎯
+-  I’m  honing a skills in HTML, CSS, Javascript, Python to excel in software development and cloud computing🎯
 -  I’m an open source enthusiast, looking to contribute in open source projects.
--  I love to explore apps, sites, and tasks i am novice about, and tend to discover it all from the ground up.
-Risky fun 😅
+-  I love to explore and participate in Hackathons, build projects🛠